SeaOlympian/Nerf-MA40-Dart-Counter/README.md

   - I already had one laying around.

   ![Blaster Internals Before](/Media/Blaster_Internals_(Before).png)
-  Take a good look at where the pieces of the blaster are such as the trigger and magazine catch.
+  <p>Take a good look at where the pieces of the blaster are such as the trigger and magazine catch.
 Also take the time to figure out where you want to put the power switch and microcontroller.
-I wanted the power switch somewhere it could not be easily bumped and wanted to be able to update the code on my Teensy without tearning the whole blaster apart again.
+I wanted the power switch somewhere it could not be easily bumped and wanted to be able to update the code on my Teensy without tearning the whole blaster apart again.</p>

   ![Teensy 3.2 Wiring Diagram](/Media/Component_Wiring_Diagram.png)
-  Because of the location I wanted to put the Teensey I tried to wire everything towards the bottom of it.
-If you want to place it in a different location or are using a different microcontroller feel free to change the pins used.
+  <p>Because of the location I wanted to put the Teensey I tried to wire everything towards the bottom of it.
+If you want to place it in a different location or are using a different microcontroller feel free to change the pins used.</p>

   ![Power Wiring Diagram](/Media/Power_Wiring_Diagram.png)
-  I ran into a problem after I finished everything where the fly wheels would draw too much current when a dart went through them causing the Teensy to restart.
-So in order to fix the problem I added a 100µF capacitor as a temporary resivoir to keep the Teensy running for those short moments.
+  <p>I ran into a problem after I finished everything where the fly wheels would draw too much current when a dart went through them causing the Teensy to restart.
+So in order to fix the problem I added a 100µF capacitor as a temporary resivoir to keep the Teensy running for those short moments.</p>

   ![Blaster Internals After](/Media/Blaster_Internals_(After).png)
-  This is what it looked like after all the wiring and cutting was done.
+  <p>This is what it looked like after all the wiring and cutting was done.
 A bit messy but it was the best use of space that in my opinion and everything stays out of the way of the top half of the shell.
-Having the Teensy basically inside the handguard also means I need to only take that apart to update the code if necessary espically with the help of the micro USB to type C adapter.
+Having the Teensy basically inside the handguard also means I need to only take that apart to update the code if necessary espically with the help of the micro USB to type C adapter.</p>

   ![USB Adapter](/Media/USB_Adapter.png)
-  Here is a close up of how I routed the usb adapter so it is more easily accessible.
+  <p>Here is a close up of how I routed the usb adapter so it is more easily accessible.</p>